Codes of Ethics &

 Trainers should develop their cultural education and their capacity for self-awareness, especially with regard to prejudices, so that they will be able to value difference and diversity and promote anti-oppressive practice.

-EAPTI-GPTIM has a written Complaints Procedure, applicable to trainers and trainees, that is subject to periodical review by the Ethics Committee.
+EAPTI-GPTIM has a written Complaints and Appeals Procedure, applicable to trainers, trainees, that is subject to periodical review by the Ethics Committee.

-A trainee may appeal against a course work evaluation of a trainer on grounds that the procdures for evaluation contained in the relevant course handbook were not properly followed.
+A trainee may appeal against a course work evaluation of a trainer on grounds that the procedures for evaluation contained in the relevant course handbook were not properly followed.

 A trainee cannot appeal the coursework evaluation of the trainer for the purposes of challenging the assessment of the trainer.
 EAPTI-GPTIM course work evaluation is subject to periodic review by external evaluation.

 13. Specific Responsibilities of Trainees

 Trainees shall be committed to their own personal and professional development and shall monitor tendencies to justify, defend and explain.

 Trainees should develop their cultural education and self-awareness with regard to prejudices and seek to work in an anti-oppressive manner.
 They should acknowledge their own internalised oppression and pay particular attention to how this may affect their clinical practice.